-The tasks in our study were designed to elicit information about how individuals evaluate online content.
-Since the aim of the exercise was to know patterns of decision making and understand exactly why, or why not, would an end user trust any information, the respondents were asked to explain reasons for their decisions in a couple sentences instead of yes or no, true or false or multiple choice answers.
-An analysis of the responses revealed a stark contrast between strategies used by fact-checkers and journalists and the respondents.
-Unlike the experts, respondents did not question the source, refrained from verifying information from other web sources and lacked skills to evaluate evidence.
+he tasks in our study were designed to elicit information about how individuals evaluate online content.
+Since the aim of the exercise was to better understand patterns of decision making, respondents were asked to briefly explain their reasoning instead of completing a multiple-choice question.
+Responses were scored using a three-level rubric.
+An analysis of the responses revealed a stark contrast between the strategies used by professional fact checkers and those used by respondents.
+Unlike fact checkers, most respondents did not question the authority of the source or the sender.
+This was true for over 90% of the 1,955 responses collected.
+Instead, respondents often relied on their personal beliefs when deciding whether they would trust a message and rarely consulted other sources for verification.
+Overall, respondents showed a lack of skill in evaluating the credibility of online information.